mlabuda2/nf-tower-docs/docs/faqs.md

         `curl -H "Authorization: token ghp_LONG_ALPHANUMERIC_PAT" -H "Accept: application/vnd.github.v3+json" https://api.github.com/rate_limit`

-**<p data-question>Q: "Unexpected error sending mail ...
-TLS 1.0 and 1.1 are not supported.
-Please upgrade/update your client to support TLS 1.2" error?</p>**

-Some mail services, including Microsoft, have phased out support for TLS 1.0 and 1.1.
-Tower Enterprise, however, is based on Java 11 (Amazon Coretto) and does not use TLSv1.2 by default.
-As a result, an encryption error will occur when Tower tries to send email even if you have configured your `mail.smtp.starttls` settings to be `true`.

-To fix the problem, use this JDK environment variable to force the usage of TLSv1.2 by default:

-    `_JAVA_OPTIONS="-Dmail.smtp.ssl.protocols=TLSv1.2"`

 **<p data-question>Q: "Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect)" error.**

 This error can occur if incorrect configuration values are assigned to the `backend` and `cron` containers' `MICRONAUT_ENVIRONMENTS` environment variable.
 You may see other unexpected system behaviour like two exact copies of the same Nextflow job be submitted to the Executor for scheduling.